What is Endpoint Detection & Response? [Detailed Explanation]

 How Does a Well-Versed EDR Solution Look Like?

 It will be easier for you to decide what to search for in a solution if you are aware of the essential components of EDR security and why they are crucial.
-In order to add value to your security team without depleting resources, it’s critical to locate an EDR security solution that can offer the best degree of protection with the least amount of time and cost.
+To add value to your security team without depleting resources, it’s critical to locate an EDR security solution that can offer the best degree of protection with the least amount of time and cost.
 The six essential EDR characteristics are listed below.

-• Endpoint Visibility: You can see adversary activity in real-time across all of your endpoints, even as they try to break into your environment, and put a stop to them right now.
+- Endpoint Visibility- You can see adversary activity in real-time across all of your endpoints, even as they try to break into your environment and put a stop to them right now.

-• Insight and Intelligence: A threat intelligence-integrated endpoint detection and response solution can offer contexts, such as specifics on the ascribed adversary who is assaulting you or other information about the attack.
+- Insight and Intelligence- A threat intelligence-integrated endpoint detection and response solution can offer contexts, such as specifics on the ascribed adversary who is assaulting you or other information about the attack.

-• Quick Response: EDR that enables quick and accurate incident response can stop an attack before it develops into a breach and help your organization quickly resume operations.
+- Quick Response- EDR that enables quick and accurate incident response can stop an attack before it develops into a breach and help your organization quickly resume operations.

 Conclusion